Knicks advance to the Eastern Conference semis, topping 76ers 118-115 in Game 6

 “The fourth quarter was just one big play after the next,” Knicks coach Tom Thibodeau said.

 Naturally, the former Villanova Wildcats trio of Hart, DiVincenzo and Jalen Brunson saved the Knicks from a first-half collapse that was nearly enough to force a Game 7.
-DiVincenzo scored 23 points and Hart had 16.
+DiVincenzo scored 23 points in 48 minutes and Hart had 16.

+Hart atoned for a missed free throw late in Game 5 that would have put the Knicks up by four.
+Nursing a three-point lead, Tyrese Maxey pulled up from 35 feet to tie it at 97 with 8.1 seconds left and the Sixers went on to win the game.

+“I felt that loss is on my shoulders,” Hart said.
+“I had a day-and-a-half to think about that.
+That’s really all I thought about.”

 “This series probably could have went the exact opposite the way it did,” 76ers coach Nick Nurse said.
 “But it didn’t."